 The inventors of Zerocash are Eli Ben-Sasson, Alessandro Chiesa, Christina Garman, Matthew Green, Ian Miers, Eran Tromer, and Madars Virza.

 The designers of the Zcash protocol are the Zerocash inventors and also Daira Hopwood, Sean Bowe, Jack Grigg, Simon Liu, Taylor Hornby, Nathan Wilcox, Zooko Wilcox, Jay Graber, Ariel Gabizon, and George Tankersley.
 The Equihash proof-of-work algorithm was designed by Alex Biryukov and Dmitry Khovratovich.

-The authors would like to thank everyone with whom they have discussed the Zerocash and Zcash protocol designs; in addition to the preceding, this includes Mike Perry, isis agora lovecruft, Leif Ryge, Andrew Miller, Samantha Hulsey, jl777, Ben Blaxill, Alex Balducci, Jake Tarren, Solar Designer, Ling Ren, Alison Stevenson, John Tromp, Paige Peterson, Maureen Walsh, Jack Gavigan, Filippo Valsorda, Zaki Manian, Tracy Hu, Brian Warner, Mary Maller, Michael Dixon, Andrew Poelstra, Eirik Ogilvie-Wigley, Benjamin Winston, and no doubt others.
+The authors would like to thank everyone with whom they have discussed the Zerocash and Zcash protocol designs; in addition to the preceding, this includes Mike Perry, isis agora lovecruft, Leif Ryge, Andrew Miller, Ben Blaxill, Samantha Hulsey, Alex Balducci, Jake Tarren, Solar Designer, Ling Ren, John Tromp, Paige Peterson, Jack Gavigan, jl777, Alison Stevenson, Maureen Walsh, Filippo Valsorda, Zaki Manian, Tracy Hu, Brian Warner, Mary Maller, Michael Dixon, Andrew Poelstra, Eirik Ogilvie-Wigley, Benjamin Winston, Kobi Gurkan, Weikeng Chen, Henry de Valence, Deirdre Connolly, Chelsea Komlo, Zancas Wilcox, and no doubt others.
 We would also like to thank the designers and developers of Bitcoin.

-Zcash has benefited from security audits performed by NCC Group, Coinspect, Least Authority, Mary Maller, Kudelski Security, and QED-it.
+Zcash has benefited from security audits performed by NCC Group, Coinspect, Least Authority, Mary Maller, Kudelski Security, QED-it, and Trail of Bits.

 The Faerie Gold attack was found by Zooko Wilcox; subsequent analysis of variations on the attack was performed by Daira Hopwood and Sean Bowe.
 The internal hash collision attack was found by Taylor Hornby.
 The error in the Zerocash proof of Balance relating to collision resistance of PRF^{addr} was found by Daira Hopwood.
-The errors in the proof of Ledger Indistinguishability mentioned in §8.6 'Changes to PRF inputs and truncation' on p.
-95 were also found by Daira Hopwood.
+The errors in the proof of Ledger Indistinguishability mentioned in §8.6 'Changes to PRF inputs and truncation' on p.95 were also found by Daira Hopwood.